 Parks and Playgrounds – If you’re looking for a park, Rotary Park next to the lake is the one to visit.
 It has multiple playgrounds, a skate park, plus beach access, restrooms and free parking.
 We went here numerous times for playtime and sunset watching.
 This park also accesses the paved Shoreline Trail, which will take you north to the London Bridge, and a bit beyond.
 Cypress Park is off the main road is a fun option for its updated playground and zipline!

 Look up SARA Park as well, with 1,100 acres of just about everything including a playground and our favorite hike, Sara’s Crack.
-(Keep reading for more details on the hike.)
+This was a favorite on our list of Things to do in Lake Havasu with kids (Keep reading for more details on the hike.)
 Another option for warmer months is Mesquite Park, with its updated playground and splash pad.
 It’s near the amazing shops and restaurants off McCulloch Blvd.
 There are other parks in Lake Havasu City, see a list here.